maishiroma/MCServerBootstrap/README.md

 By default, rebooting and respinning up an instance will automatically set up the server for you.
 No need for any action on you!

-Backup/Restores can be performed via the following scripts:
+Backup, restores and restarts can be performed via the following scripts:
 - `/home/minecraft/scripts/backup.sh` (default location)
     - Pushes up current state of server to Cloud Storage Buckets.
     - Ex: `$ cd /home/minecraft/scripts && sudo ./backup.sh`
 - `/home/minecraft/scripts/restore_backup.sh` (default location)
     - Restores the server world to the specified state
     - Ex: `$ cd /home/minecraft/scripts && sudo ./restore_backup.sh nameOfBaackup`
+- `/home/minecraft/scripts/restart.sh` (default location)
+    - Restarts the Minecraft server (not the instance)
+    - Ex: `$ cd /home/minecraft/scripts && sudo ./restart.sh`

 To keep costs low, it is a good idea to stop this instance when it is not in use.
 This can be done via the GCP console and/or the CLI if one has that configured.